-"As Good as New," are the words used by a lady, who was at one time given up by the most eminent physicians, and left to die.
-Reduced to a mere skeleton, pale and haggard, not able to leave her bed, from all those distressing diseases peculiar to suffering females, such as displacements, leucorrhæs, inflammation, etc., etc. She began taking Dr. Pierce's "Favorite Prescription." and also using the local treatments recommended by him, and is now, she says, "as good as new."
-Price reduced to one dollar. good as new."
+"As Good as New,"

+are the words used by a iady, who was at one

+time given up by the most eminent physicians,

+and left to die.
+Reduced to a mere skeleton,

+pale and haggard, not able to leave her bed,

+from all those distressing diseases peculiar to

+suffering females, such as displacements, lencorrhoea, inflammation, etc., etc. She began

+taking Dr. Pierce's "Favorite Prescription,"

+and also using the local treatments recommended by him, and is now, she says, "as

+good as new."
 Price reduced to one dollar.

 By druggists.